Supplier / retailer protocol

 The Supplier/Retailer Protocol: How the GLA, retailers and suppliers will work together

-Labour user best practice: Information on how to comply with the legal requirements and GLA recommended best practice
+Supermarkets' and suppliers' Best practice guide: Information on how to comply with the legal requirements and GLA recommended best practice